zeromhz/jetson/README.md

-# jetson
+# Jetson Creative Public Releases
-Jetson Creative Public Releases
+This repository is for public releases of Jetson Creative products including Magic Window, Magic Window 4K, and 24 Hour Wallpaper.
+The repository is for distribution of the apps only - there is no source code here.